 26 November 2014 to 1 March 2015

-This Illuminating Objects display reflects on an early 18th century English coffeepot from the perspective of the cultural context of coffee consumption.
+This Illuminating Objects display reflected on an early 18th century English coffeepot from the perspective of the cultural context of coffee consumption.

 4 June – 12 November 2014